alaa-almaliki/seed/README.md

 - Go into seed folder - `cd seed`
 - Build the container `bin/seed build`
 - Run composer `bin/seed composer install`
 - Optionally set the path of seed script `bin/seed set:path` so you can access the script from anywhere `seed profiles create www.example.com`

 ## 2. Configuration

 - Defaults are set in `.env` file
 - MariaDB is the only available option currently `SQL_SERVER=mariadb`
 - Versions (10.4, 10.6 and 10.11) are available currently `MARIADB_VERSION=10.11`
+- Bind port is set to `MYSQL_PORT=3307`, you can change it however you like.
+- Rebuild the **seed** container after changing these variables

 ### 3. Setup profiles

 After building the **seed** container, you can do the following:

 - Run `bin/seed profiles create www.example.com`
-- This will create `codevar//profiles/www.example.com/env.php` file
+- This will create `code/var/profiles/www.example.com/env.php` file
 - Configure `env.php` file as you wish
     - Section `mysql` is the MySQL database credentials and options you wish to create inside the **seed** container
     - Section `mysqldump` will be the settings related the database export in the final step